apache/couchdb-documentation/rfcs/008-map-indexes.md

 `Sequence`: a 13-byte value formed by combining the current `Incarnation` of the database and the `Versionstamp` of the transaction.
 Sequences are monotonically increasing even when a database is relocated across FoundationDB clusters.
 See (RFC002)[LINK TBD] for a full explanation.

 `View Signature`: A md5 hash of the views, options, view language defined in a design document.
+`Interactive view`: A view updated in the same transaction that the document is added/updated to the database.

 ---

 ## Detailed Description

 CouchDB views are used to create secondary indexes in a database.
 An index is defined by creating map/reduce functions in a design document.
 This document describes building the map indexes on top of FoundationDB (FDB).

-An example map function is shown below:
+There are two ways to build a secondary index: via a background job or via in the same transaction that the document is added to the database.
+Building the index via the background job is the default way that a map index will be build.
+An example map function to do this is shown below:

 ```json
 {